This was added in OpenBSD in 1997 by Theo de Raadt.

 Removal of randomized PIDs feature, since it provides no useful additional security and wastes memory with the 2.6 kernel’s pid bitmap

-I don’t think that this brings any additional security, but why not.
+I don’t think that this brings any additional security, as I haven’t seen a single exploit that could have been thwarted by this, but why not.